icd2k3/react-redux-slideshow-example/README.md

 Components, actions, and reducers (state) can be individually unit tested as they are functional code islands.

 ### Con: Lots of Dependencies
-I use `npm shrinkwrap --dev` to avoid versioning issues, but this is still my #1 complaint about this approach as it creates a large dist bundle.
-Lately I've been exploring [Riot](riotjs.com) as a substitute which certainly cuts the bloat down quite a bit, but [React](https://facebook.github.io/react) just has a much larger community of devs behind it.
-At the end of the day, I think the benefits this application structure provides is worth it.
+While most of the dependencies are for local build & unit tests, there is still 9 dependencies included in the final dist bundle.
+Lately I've been exploring [Riot](riotjs.com) which seems promising in terms of cutting down final build size while still maintaining a similar app structure.

 ### Con: Learning Curve
 For developers that haven't used [React](https://facebook.github.io/react) or [Redux](https://github.com/reactjs/redux) before there would certainly be a bit of ramp-up time.
-However, as long as the documentation is good it should be fairly stright-forward.
+However, as long as the documentation is good it should be fairly straightforward.

 ## Main Tools Used
 This project has quite a few dependencies, but the list below represents the key tools, and why I decided to include them.